kuzzleio/documentation-old/src/guide/kuzzle-depth/roles-definitions.md

 };
 ```

-Where:
+In the definition above:

 - `test` is the body of [the permission function]({{ site_base_path }}guide/kuzzle-depth/roles-definitions/#the-permission-function)
 - `args` is the parameter given to [the fetch definition function]({{ site_base_path }}guide/kuzzle-depth/roles-definitions/#the-fetch-definition)

 ---

-## The permission function
+## The Permission Function

 The permission function is executed in a sandbox with a limited context.
-Its body is the evaluation of the `test` parameter given in the role's definition and **must return a boolean value**.
+It is defined in the `test` parameter of the role definition and **must return a boolean value**.

 The permission function has the following signature: